brunomaga/brunomaga.github.io/_drafts/2023-10-31-GPT-lite-Compression.md

 tags: [machinelearning]
 ---

-Previously, in [Distributed training of a large GPT model with DeepSpeed]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}), we foccused on training a very large model on a distributed network of GPUs, to increase training speedup or model accuracy.
-In this post, we look at the other side of the spectrum: we will look at techniques for model speedup and compression that allow for a lower runtime and memory footprint during inference.
-This is particularly relevant for systems that require low latency or low cost to operate.
+Previously, in [Distributed training of a large GPT model with DeepSpeed]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}), we foccused on training a very large model on a distributed network of GPUs.
+The aim is to increase training speedup via parallelism, and increase model accuracy by adding model complexity.
+In this post, we will look at the opposite problem in the ML spectrum: model compression for lower runtime and lower memory footprint during inference.
+This is particularly relevant for embeddeded and real time systems where time and cost are an issue.

 ### Model and dataset

-Just like in our [previous post]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}), we will define the methods `get_dataset()` and `get_model()` that return a `torch.utils.data.Dataset` and `torch.nn.Module` for the two implementations that we will study in this post:
+Just like in our [previous post]({{ site.baseurl }}{% post_url 2023-08-18-GPT-lite-DeepSpeed %}), we create the methods `get_dataset()` and `get_model()` that return a `torch.utils.data.Dataset` and `torch.nn.Module` for the two testbenches we will play with:
-1. the small variant of the GPT2 model ([Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165), that we call the GPTlite model, <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">`gptlite.py`</a>, trained on the [tiny shakespeare](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt) dataset, whose objective is to generate text by predicting the next character in a sequence;
+1. the small variant of the ([GPT2 model](https://arxiv.org/abs/2005.14165), that we call the **GPTlite model**, implemented in <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">`gptlite.py`</a>, trained on the [tiny shakespeare](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt) dataset, whose objective is to generate text by predicting the next character in a sequence;
-2. the Benchark model in <a href="/assets/GPT-lite-DeepSpeed/benchmark.py">`benchmark.py`</a>, a Deep Neural Network with user defined width `W` and number of layers `L`, with input of size `W` and a categorical output of `W` classes.
+2. the **Benchark model**, implemented in <a href="/assets/GPT-lite-DeepSpeed/benchmark.py">`benchmark.py`</a>, a Deep Neural Network with user-defined width `W` and number of layers `L`, with input of size `W`, and a categorical output of `W` classes, whose objective is to compute the modulo of the sum of squares of a random input dataset.

 {: style="text-align:center; font-size: small;"}
 <img width="20%" height="20%" src="/assets/GPT-lite/gpt_lite_compact.png"/>